mytech-today-now/wp-meme-player-2/PromptBuilding.md

     - **Analytics Integration Testing**:
       - Test the analytics tracking to ensure event data is correctly sent to the selected analytics providers.
       - Verify that tracking codes are correctly applied at both user and playlist levels.
+    - **Enhanced Playlist Editor Testing**:
+      - Test the vertical carousel layout to ensure all frame types are correctly represented with appropriate icons.
+      - Verify that the Preview window accurately displays and allows editing of frame metadata, timing, descriptions, and exit URLs.
+      - Ensure comments can be added and managed at frame, playlist, and creator levels through the standard WordPress comment system.

 12. **Licensing and Compliance**